deepanshs/mrsimulator/docs/getting_started.rst

     ... }

 As mentioned before, a spin system is a collection of sites and couplings.
-In the above example, we have created a spin system with a single site and no couplings.
+In the above example, we have created a spin system with a single site and no coupling.
 Here, the attribute `sites` hold a list of sites.
 The attributes `name`, `description`, and `abundance` are optional.